 Architecture

-The Operationsd environment is comprised of three HPE SimpliVity 380 Gen10 servers.
+The development environment is comprised of two HPE SimpliVity 380 Gen10 servers.
 HPE recommends dual socket SimpliVity systems with at least 14 CPU cores per socket (28 total cores per system) for optimal performance and support during HA failover scenario.
 Please refer to Appendix A for a sample BOM.
 Since the SimpliVity technology relies on VMware virtualization, the servers are managed using vCenter.
-The load among the three hosts will be shared as per Figure 1.
+The load among the two hosts will be shared as per Figure 1.

 Uptime is paramount for any users implementing Docker containers in business critical environments.
 HPE Express Containers with Docker EE offers various levels of high availability (HA) to support continuous availability.
 All containers including the Docker system containers are protected by Docker’s swarm mode.
 Swarm mode can protect against individual hardware, network, and container failures based on the user’s declarative model.